wp-plugins/amazonsimpleadmin/readme.txt

 Tags: amazon, admin, bbcode, collections, simple, product, preview, sidebar
 Contributors: worschtebrot
 Requires at least: 1.5
-Tested up to: 2.8.3
+Tested up to: 3.0.1
-Stable Tag: 0.9.6
+Stable Tag: 0.9.7

-Let's you easily embed Amazon products into your posts by use of [asa]ASIN[/asa] tags.
+Lets you easily embed Amazon products into your posts by use of [asa]ASIN[/asa] tags.
 Supports the use of templates.
 So you can choose from various presentation styles and of course create your own template in a few seconds.
 Requires at least PHP 5.1.4!

 == Description ==